kubrafarokhi/url-shortner/README.md

 which would return a 301 that redirects the user to the original URL.

-## Bonus Points
+## Analytics
-If you have time, you could create an analytics view for a given short link that will show analytics about each time the short link has been accessed.
+There is an analytics view for a given short link that will show analytics about each time the short link has been accessed.
 The analytics view is signified by adding a + to the end of a given short link.
 For example